wireservice/agate/docs/tutorial.rst

 Defining the columns
 ====================

 There are two ways to specify column types in agate.
 You can specify a particular type one-by-one, which gives you complete control over how the data is processed, or you can use agate's :class:`.TypeTester` to infer types from the data.
-The latter is more convenient, but it is imperfect, so it's wise to check that the types in infers are reasonable.
+The latter is more convenient, but it is imperfect, so if you run int problems you may want to specify them manually.
 (For instance, some date formats look exactly like numbers and some numbers are really text.)

 You can create a :class:`.TypeTester` like this: